koraydurak/koraydurak/README.md

 I’m a **physician** with a passion for **clinical research**.
 Due to curiosity about data, technology, and innovation, I got pulled into **statistics and R coding**.

-I am slowly getting into GitHub, I hope parts of it can  be **useful, reusable, or spark ideas** for others working in similar areas.
+I share scripts or anything that was useful for my projects.
 - see also [our GitLab](https://gitlab.com/usbch/crib/basel_pmi)

 > 💡 **Note**